Visiting Fellowships 2023Application deadline: September 30, 2022

 Within the framework of the Center, the project “Social worlds: China’s cities as spaces of worldmaking”, located in Würzburg (Prof. Dr. Björn Alpermann) and conducted in cooperation with Prof. Dr. Elena Meyer-Clement (University of Copenhagen), investigates the political and societal effects of globalization in China’s cities.
 It analyses China’s urban governance from a global perspective as well as social interaction and communication processes among different groups of actors forming social worlds.
+This includes questions such as how both public and private spaces are constituted, contested and transformed, how this relates to social identity formation, how different social groups shape China’s urban space, and what role the use of different media plays in these processes.
 The Julius-Maximilians-Universität Würzburg is looking for applications for fellowships with research topics that contribute to this broader endeavor, addressing a relevant theme or sub-topic within this framework.

 About the Visiting Fellowships